ska-telescope/tango-example/README.md

 ### ForAttrTabata

 This is a simple device, with only forwarded attributes coming form the counters forming the tabata.
-It has no commands and no mocking test since forwarded attribute can be tested only with a real deployment.
+It has no commands and no mocking test since forwarded attributes can be tested only with a real deployment.

 ## TANGO References
 * https://pytango.readthedocs.io/en/stable/contents.html